Song dynasty: Arts, literature, philosophy, and religion

-Cuisine and clothing
+Clothing

-Sumptuary laws regulated the food that one consumed and the clothes that one wore according to status and social class.
-Clothing was made of hemp or cotton cloths, restricted to a color standard of black and white.
+Clothing styles and traditions varied from social class and with seasonal changes.
+Silk was the preferred fabric worn by the wealthy.
+Clothing worn by commoners were usually made of hemp, though cotton was more widely used in Southern China, and was largely restricted to a standard color of black and white.

 Trousers were the acceptable attire for peasants, soldiers, artisans, and merchants, although wealthy merchants might choose to wear more ornate clothing and male blouses that came down below the waist.
 Acceptable apparel for scholar-officials was rigidly defined by the social ranking system.
 However, as time went on this rule of rank-graded apparel for officials was not as strictly enforced.
 Each official was able to display his awarded status by wearing different-colored traditional silken robes that hung to the ground around his feet, specific types of headgear, and even specific styles of girdles that displayed his graded-rank of officialdom.

 Women wore long dresses, blouses that came down to the knee, skirts, and jackets with long or short sleeves, while women from wealthy families could wear purple scarves around their shoulders.
 The main difference in women's apparel from that of men was that it was fastened on the left, not on the right.